Pie1722/takku-b/README.md

 ## PCB Design

 The PCB is fully open-sourced and is designed in EasyEDA standard edition.
-You can download the gerber files for PCB manufacturing from [/Gerber][Gerber/]
+The PCB size is 36mm * 36mm.
+You can download the gerber files for PCB manufacturing from [/Gerber](Gerber/)

 <img width="2923" height="2070" alt="Schematic_Binary-Watch_2026-06-24" src="https://github.com/user-attachments/assets/9cc99fe4-90c3-4f41-ba16-6e1910dd7919" />